chenx/Perl_Gems/README.md

 pcraw.pl
 --------
 A web crawler in Perl.
-Store crawled files locally.
+Stores crawled files locally.
 Keeps a log file.
 Useful for downloading a website.

 phttp.pl
 --------